Judykoech/SyriaTel-Churn_project/README.md

 -The Decision Tree has the largest area under the ROC curve, followed by the Random Forest, indicating superior discriminatory power and better performance in distinguishing between positive and negative classes.

--Therefore, the Decision Tree Classifier is the best model for serial because it has the largest area under the curve and the highest accuracy in predicting customer churn.
+-Therefore, the Decision Tree Classifier is the best model for SyriaTel because it has the largest area under the curve and the highest accuracy in predicting customer churn.

 **Conclusion**
-By utilizing the best model, which is the Random Forest, Seriatel can achieve significant benefits:
+By utilizing the best model, which is the Random Forest, SyriaTel can achieve significant benefits:

 - Accurate Prediction of Customer Churn: The model's high accuracy ensures effective identification of customers likely to churn.
 This allows Seriatel to proactively implement retention strategies, potentially reducing customer attrition and associated costs.